AKEric/skinner/README.md

 * **Fallback Skinning Method** (FSM):  A FSM is used when the 'vert count/vert order' of the source mesh being imported into is different than the target mesh / ```SkinChunk``` with stored values.
 This is a very common occurance (vert count/order changing during skin reimport), and the bulk of the work on the Skinner tool went into making a fast & good looking solution here.
 If there is a 'vert count / vert order' match during import, then the weights are read on 1:1 with no interpolation.
 But if not, a FSM can act on ```SkinChunk``` data (if there is a name match, but no vert count/order match) or on the ```UberChunk```, when there is no name match:  Your mesh will get skinned, no matter what.
 The two built in algorithms are:
   * Closest Neighbors:  Custom algorithm written for this tool.
 After considering barycentric coordinates, I felt there was a better way to calculate weights based on a point cloud of targets.
 When this algorithm is used, for each vert needing skinning, this is the process used to generate the new weights:
     * Find the closest target (in the ```SkinChunk```/```UberChunk``` point cloud) vert to the source : Store that distance.
 Say, it’s 1.0 cm
-    * Based on the ‘Nearest Neighbor Distance Mult’, generate a sphere around the source vert that is (closest vert distance * nearest neighbor distance mult) : In this example, the sphere would have a radius of 2.0 cm / diameter of 4.0 cm
+    * Based on the ‘Nearest Neighbor Distance Mult’ (default 2.0), generate a sphere around the source vert that is (closest vert distance * nearest neighbor distance mult) : In this example, the sphere would have a radius of 2.0 cm / diameter of 4.0 cm
     * Looking within that sphere, find up to the closest ‘Number Closest Neighbors’ target verts.
 In this example we’ll search for 3 total verts (the closest, + 2 others).
     * Generate distance for each of the target verts found to the source vert : Normalize those distance to all fit from 0 -> 1.0
     * Generate a list of all the influence weights for each of the target verts, and modify their weights based on the normalized distances:  Apply higher priority to closer target verts, lower priority to farther target verts.